rmetcalf9/EllucianEthosPythonClient/docs/POLLERGUIDE.md

     return True
 ```

 This exmaple just outputs to the screen.
-More often it would write to a file or db and commit the transaction.
+In a real example it would write to a file or db and commit the transaction.

 The change notificaiton object is the same as the one that is retrieved from the queue in queue mode so all the same
 operations are available.

-You can only start the poller thread once so we will create a new ethosCLient instnace.
+You can only start the poller thread once so we will create a new ethosClient instance.
 (Hopefully you haven't forgotten
-to stop the previous thread by calling ethosClient.close() on the old one.)
+to stop the previous thread by calling ethosClient.close())

 ```
 ethosClient = EllucianEthosPythonClient.EllucianEthosAPIClient(baseURL=ethosBaseURL)